pranavdodiya/Online-Food-System-Rails/README.md

 * Services (job queues, cache servers, search engines, etc.)

-* About this app: This is backend api for online-food-order-system.
+* About this app:
--in which there are mainly three roles for customer,restaurant owner and deliveryman.
--custmore show diffrant-diffrant fooditems by filtering cities and foodtypes.
--customer can order anyfood from any restaurant from same city and show the progressbar for their orders and payments slips.
--restaurant owner can register their restaurant and after aproved by admin then publish their fooditems by this web-application.
--deliveryman can register their self and then assign order to deliveryman and deliveryman can change the status of order so that customer can show progressbar of their order.
+The Online-Food-Order web application is intended to provide complete solutions for restaurant owners as well as customers.
+It will enable restaurant owners to list their food items on this application.
+Customers can browse through the application and can make multiple orders from any restaurant.
+There are three types of users: Customers, Deliverymen and Restaurant owners.
+Customers can add multiple items of diﬀerent categories in the cart and order.
+The restaurant owner can manage all food items, conﬁrm orders and assign deliverymen for each user.
+The admin module will enable an admin to approve and reject requests for new restaurants and maintain various lists of restaurants and deliverymen.